-At any time in the future should you wish to change your fund choice you can do this on the Plan website or you can contact the Plan administrators.
-See the guide called 'Introducing the Plan' for details.
+At any time in the future should you wish to change your fund choice you can do this via the Member Portal.
+Go to pensioninfo.totalenergies.uk and select the "View my pension online" option.
+Alternatively, you can contact the Plan Administrators.

-Basic investment principles
+3. Basic investment principles